tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 An entity class in **ksqlDB.RestApi.Client** represents the structure of a table or stream.
 An instance of the class represents a record in that stream while properties are mapped to columns respectively.

-LINQ code written in C# from the sample is equivalent to this ksql query:
+LINQ code written in C# from the sample is equivalent to this KSQL query:
 ```SQL
 SELECT Message, Id
   FROM Tweets